GoogleCloudPlatform/java-docs-samples/SAMPLE_FORMAT.md

 [method for setting options](https://cloud.google.com/dataflow/pipelines/specifying-exec-params).

 ### Package Names
-It is not necessary to use a package for snippets.
-If you choose to use one, please DO NOT use `com.google.` as a prefix.  `com.example` or something related to the technology such as `package dlp.snippets`.
+Samples should use either the default package or package names in the following formats:
+`com.example.<YOUR_PRODUCT>.<FOLDER>`, such as `com.example.dlp.snippets` or
+`com.example.functions.snippets`.
+Do not use `com.google.*`.

 ### Class Structure
 Each snippet should be be contained in its own file, within a class with a name descriptive of the snippet and a similarly named function.
 Region tags should start below the `package` (if there is one), but should include the class and any imports in full.
 Additional functions can be used if it improves readability of the sample.

 ```java
 // [START product_example]